-- expenses incurred or necessary for medical care, described in Code section 213(d), for you or your spouse, children, dependents, or Primary Beneficiary; - the purchase (excluding mortgage payments) of a principal residence for the Participant; - payment of tuition and related educational fees for the next 12 months of post-secondary education

-- for you or your spouse, children, dependents, or Primary Beneficiary; - the need to prevent the eviction of you from your principal residence (or a foreclosure on the mortgage on your principal residence); - payments for burial or funeral expenses for your deceased parent, spouse, children, dependents, or Primary Beneficiary; or - expenses for the repair of damage to your principal residence that would qualify for the casualty deduction.
+- expenses incurred or necessary for medical care, described in Code section 213(d), for you or your spouse, children, dependents, or Primary Beneficiary; - the purchase (excluding mortgage payments) of a principal residence for the Participant; - payment of tuition and related educational fees for the next 12 months of post-secondary education for you or your spouse, children, dependents, or Primary Beneficiary; - the need to prevent the eviction of you from your principal residence (or a foreclosure on the mortgage on your principal residence); - payments for burial or funeral expenses for your deceased parent, spouse, children, dependents, or Primary Beneficiary; - expenses for the repair of damage to your principal residence that would qualify for the casualty deduction; or - expenses incurred on account of a federally declared disaster.

-In order to have the hardship distribution satisfy an immediate and heavy financial the following also must be true.
+In order to have the hardship satisfy an immediate and heavy financial need, the following must be true:

-- You have obtained all distributions, other than hardship distributions, and all nontaxable loans under all plans maintained by the Employer. - The distribution is not in excess of the amount of an immediate and heavy financial need (including amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution). - Your Elective Deferrals, if applicable, will be suspended for 6 months after the receipt of the hardship distribution.
+- You have obtained all distributions, other than hardship distributions, under all plans maintained by the Company. - The distribution is not in excess of the amount of an immediate and heavy financial need (including amounts necessary to pay any federal, state or local income taxes or penalties reasonably anticipated to result from the distribution). - You have represented in writing or by an electronic medium that you have insufficient cash or other liquid assets to satisfy the financial need.